Is ITIL Certification Worth It in Today's Tech World

 Moving From Tactical Work to Strategic Influence

-- From Systems Administrator to Change Manager: Instead of simply deploying system updates, you become responsible for meticulously assessing, planning, and managing the potential risks and business impacts of all changes across the entire organizational IT landscape.
-This is critical for maintaining stability in complex systems (e.g., Azure or AWS infrastructure deployments).
+• From Systems Administrator to Change Manager: You move beyond simply pushing out updates or patches.
+You now assess the risks and potential business impacts of every change across the organization.
+This is a critical role for maintaining stability in complex cloud environments like Azure or AWS.

-- From Network Engineer to Service Level Manager: Your primary focus shifts from granular network performance statistics to ensuring that end-to-end IT services consistently meet and exceed agreed-upon service level agreements (SLAs) with the business.
+• From Network Engineer to Service Level Manager: Your focus shifts from monitoring network speeds to ensuring that IT services meet the specific agreements made with the business.
+You manage the relationship between IT and the people who use it to ensure high satisfaction.

 ITIL in a World of Agile, DevOps, and COBIT

-Consider the intricate operation of building and campaigning a high-performance Formula 1 race car:
+Consider the way a team builds and races a high-performance Formula 1 car:

 Finding Harmony Between Frameworks